darqos/darqos/doc/bootstrap.rst

          benefit?

      * Password collection
-     * This could all reasonably be a part of a "Settings" app?
+     * This could all reasonably be a part of a "Settings" tool?

- * Install systemd unit(s) for either

-   * A single init replacement

-     * A Python"agent"

-       * Needs a TCP API

-         * Reboot and shutdown actions

-       * Shutdown should be a script too

-         * Which just sends the right message to the agent

-       * Has a list of services to start, in order

-         * No dependencies (unless we really need them, static will do)

-       * boot.py is parent process; all other spawn from it.

-         * Could do something with control groups later, if required

-       * Agent process should monitor services, and restart them on exit

-   * Or just use systemd, with each long-running "daemon" process in Darq?

- * Python3.10?
+ * Python3.11?
  * Qt5 LTS
  * PyQt5